PEERtrainer

 By Janet Smith, PEERtrainer Health and Fitness Writer

-Lately, everywhere you look, people are drinking some kind of sports drink.
-There are protein powders that are supposed to help you bulk up, ‘energy’ drinks to keep you up all night and fuel your metabolism and sugary drinks full of electrolytes.
+Protein powders claim to help you bulk up, ‘energy’ drinks supposedly help to keep you up all night and fuel your metabolism and sugary drinks are full of electrolytes.
 But do these drinks really live up to the hype?
 More importantly, are protein drinks even safe?

-First of all, it’s important to realize we’ve learned a lot about protein from bodybuilding magazines and the media; and much of it is nothing more than myths.
-The truth of the matter is the overwhelming majority of Americans eat at least 50% more protein than their bodies need.
-For most people in America, protein deficiency is not something to worry over.
+The overwhelming majority of Americans eat at least 50% more protein than their bodies need.
 It is true that working out intensely does slightly increase the need for protein.
 However, people who work out a lot naturally get hungrier and eat more so they consume enough protein as long as they are eating a varied diet with sufficient calories.

-Also, consider the fact that the body has no use for excess protein.
-In fact, eating amounts of protein far beyond what the body needs puts a strain on the kidneys, as they struggle to rid the body of the waste.
+Consider the fact that the body has no use for excess protein.
+Eating amounts of protein far beyond what the body needs puts a strain on the kidneys, as they struggle to rid the body of the waste.
 In this case, the body excretes vitamins and minerals along with the protein waste, sometimes leading to vitamin deficiencies.
-Proteins are calorie-rich, so extra protein that is not turned into muscle or used as fuel is converted to fat, the same as any other type of food.
+Protein powders are calorie-rich, so extra protein that is not turned into muscle or used as fuel is converted to fat, the same as any other type of food.

 Bodybuilders, or others who are looking to increase muscle mass, should consider recent studies showing that there is no demonstrable difference in muscle gains between those athletes who drink protein supplements vs. those on a regular diet.
 It is exercise, not protein, which builds muscle.
 Most people will not be able to achieve a muscle weight gain of more than 1 pound per week, regardless of diet.